Skip to main content

 Step 2: Implement Tool Functions

-Use the @app.tool decorator to register tool functions (Tools).
-These functions are invoked during Pipeline execution to perform specific logic.
-For example, the following code defines a simple greeting function greet, which takes a name as input and returns a greeting message:
+Use the @app.tool decorator to register tool functions (Tool).
+These functions will be called during the Pipeline execution process to implement specific functional logic.
+For example, the following example defines the simplest greeting function greet, which inputs a name and returns the corresponding greeting:

 servers/sayhello/src/sayhello.py